All In Credit Union awards Troy IMPACT scholarships

 Each of the nine students received a $500 scholarship that can be applied to a variety of college expenses, including tuition, books, meals and housing.

-“All In Credit Union is a strong supporter of education and is pleased to partner with Troy University to award Troy IMPACT scholarships each year,” All In Vice President of Marketing Kathy Scarbrough said.
+“All In Credit Union is a strong supporter of education and is pleased to partner with Troy University to award Troy IMPACT scholarships each year,” commented All In Vice President of Marketing, Kathy Scarbrough.
 “We know there are a number of costs associated with higher education and hope that our small contribution will make a difference in every student’s life.”

 Scarbrough continued, “Awarding these scholarships during the parent information session provides those who are often responsible for the cost of college the opportunity to receive just a little bit more assistance before their students embark on a new chapter in their lives.”